KROYWARA refers to process’ short-term effects of damage. Even though damage takes place, soil becomes fertile.

 We have lost ourselves in old beliefs, which make us deny ourselves.
 Therefor we are in search of our unique form to thrive.

 KROYWARA is a bridge in the transformation of being.
 A fabricated phenomenon that happens every 52 years, and transforms violence into strength.
-Drama that accures necessary to thrive: a fundamental need for the evolution of citizenship, and Suriname’s adolescence.
+The drama that accures is necessary for us to thrive: a fundamental need for the evolution of citizenship, and Suriname’s adolescence.

-The stories Pur Blaka, Tintin Pesepese and Drai Baka form the trilogy KROYWARA, in which the living and the dead meet each other as follow:
+The stories Pur Blaka, Tintin Pesepese and Drai Baka form the trilogy KROYWARA, in which the living and the dead interact as follow:

 - Pur Blaka